WilliamC07/learnOpenGL/README.md

 ## Cross platform code generation for OpenGL
 - [GLAD](https://gen.glad.sh/)
 - Make sure you choose "Version 4.1" for "gl" and "core".
-Add all the extensions.
+Add all the extensions (I don't think you actually need all of them, but may as well in case).
 Then generate.
 - Generated files go into `vendor/glad`
 - Ordering matters for `#include` and initializing GLAD